gfduszynski/cm-rgb/README.md

 #### cm-rgb-monitor-gui
 I'm pretty sure this script works exclusively on Linux as it makes use of basic linux commands (sed, cut) and bashism.
 If the **show temperature on fan option** is disabled, the previous color and mode of the fan will remain.
-Be sure to set it before using cm-rgb-monitor-gui
+Be sure to set it before using cm-rgb-gui

 ## Getting started
 ### Installation & Configuration